A lover of arts and crafts, Shasta Matova enjoys making artistic, applique, pieced, traditional, miniature, modern, and crazy quilts.

 Roll up the quilt and tie a wide ribbon around it.
 Even though the quilt is in full view, the pattern is hidden in the rolls, and the level of mystery is still present.

 If your loved one is someone who sews, consider wrapping the quilt in some beautiful coordinating fabric.
 Use the Japanese style of wrapping shown in the video below or your own favorite method.
 Without a box, your loved one will be able to feel the softness of the quilt and try to imagine the pattern and fabric choice.
-With or without a box, the recipient will also enjoy thinking of ways to use the fabric, and will be able to make accessories to go with the quilt.
+With or without a box, the recipient will also enjoy thinking of ways to use the fabric and will be able to make accessories to go with the quilt.

 Gift Wrap Paper

 You can, of course, wrap your gift the traditional way by placing it in a box and wrapping the box.
 What better way than to wrap it with gift wrap that has quilts on it?
-Best selling author and quilt designer Kim Schaefer has come up with gift wrap that features four of her modern quilts.
+Best-selling author and quilt designer Kim Schaefer has come up with a gift wrap that features four of her modern quilts.
 Each book has 12 sheets that you tear out and use to wrap your precious gifts.
 It also comes with 12 gift tags.
 For a large quilt, you can combine pieces of wrapping paper together like patchwork to provide a further hint about the gift.

-Make it Special
+Make It Special